Altinn/altinn-studio-docs/content/api/apps/process/_index.en.md

 ![Flowchart for process](mvp-process.png "Process")

-A process is represented by an process modell in BPMN/XML notation.
+A process is represented by an process model in BPMN/XML notation.
 Each task has an unique id, which is used to refer to the task in the api.

 ### Process model